 Cargo plane flying over shipping containers

-The de minimis exemption is ending: Is your business ready?
+De minimis exemptions are ending: Is your business ready?

-Last updated on November 19, 2025, at 12:30 p.m.
-ET.
+This post has been updated to reflect new developments.
 Attend our webinar series, Trade and Tariff Tuesdays, to hear Avalara experts discuss global trade issues and their business implications.

 Key takeaways

 • With the de minimis suspension, all imports must include the 10-digit Harmonized Tariff Schedule of the United States (HTSUS) codes when filed electronically through the Automated Commercial Environment (ACE).
-Assigning the correct HTSUS codes helps ensure accurate tariff application, such as the ~51.1% average tariff on Chinese goods, the more than 76% tariff on Brazilian beef, and other country-specific (and product-specific) rates.
+Assigning the correct HTSUS codes helps ensure accurate tariff application.

 • American travelers may bring back up to $200 worth of personal items duty free, and individuals can receive bona fide gifts valued up to $100 duty free.

-• The EU and U.K. are likely to end their duty-free de minimis policies in 2026.
+• The EU and U.K. are among the countries working to end their duty-free de minimis policies.

 Read on for more information or jump to the sections that interest you most: